Updates to the Light Rail

 While Voile invented splitboards, they were slow to jump into the splitboard binding game.
 While Karakoram and Spark R&D offer multiple models in varying pricepoints, Voile just offers one version of this model, although they do offer it in multiple sizes and colors.
-The Voile Light Rail is the cheapest splitboard binding in our review.
+The Voile Light Rail is one of the most affordable models in our review.
 It might be a good choice for a rental fleet where price is critical and it might also work for folks looking to have a second set-up to lend out to friends, but don't want to drop too much money on it.
 This model is also a decent call for residents of Utah who like to support products built in their state.

 The forward lean adjuster is basically a normal snowboard forward lean adjuster and is the most difficult to adjust of any in our review quiver.
 Though it is adjustable, it requires more time and precision to change positions between downhill and touring mode.
 In addition, the range between maximum and minimum forward lean is the smallest in our review quiver.
 This model uses the standard Voile climbing bars, which work fine.

 Despite using the standard pucks, this contender uses a touring bracket that is a different width.
 This means that the Light Rail is not backwards compatible with older Voile splitboards.
 If you only have one splitboard, this may not be a big deal, but the lack of compatibility does make it harder to share multiple splitboards or swap the the bindings between boards.